omseeth/omseeth.github.io/_posts/2025-10-16-experiment_llms.md

 pip install --upgrade unsloth transformers accelerate bitsandbytes
 ```

-With these libraries installed, we can write a simple Python script (e.g., `test.py`) that automatically downloads the model and runs an inference on a prompt.
+With these libraries installed, we can write a simple Python script (e.g., `test.py`) that automatically downloads an LLM and runs an inference on a prompt.

 ```python
 from unsloth import FastLanguageModel